timeplus-io/proton/README.md

 Please see the [wiki](https://github.com/timeplus-io/proton/wiki/Contributing) for more details, and [BUILD.md](https://github.com/timeplus-io/proton/blob/develop/BUILD.md) to compile Proton in different platforms.

-We also encourage you to join the [Timeplus Community Slack](https://timeplus.com/slack) to ask questions and meet other active contributors from Timeplus and beyond.
+We also encourage you to join our [Timeplus Community Slack](https://timeplus.com/slack) to ask questions and meet other active contributors from Timeplus and beyond.

 ## Need help?

-Join the [Timeplus Community Slack](https://timeplus.com/slack) to connect with Timeplus engineers and other Proton users.
+Join our [Timeplus Community Slack](https://timeplus.com/slack) to connect with Timeplus engineers and other Proton users.

 For filing bugs, suggesting improvements, or requesting new features, see the [open issues](https://github.com/timeplus-io/proton/issues) here on GitHub.